duplicity

 If this is requested an incremental backup will be performed.
 Duplicity will abort if no old signatures can be found.

-The --file-to-restore option restricts verify to that file or folder.
-The --time option allows to select a backup to verify.
-The --compare-data
+The --path-to-restore option restricts verify to that file or folder.
+The --time option allows one to select a backup to verify.
+The --compare-data option enables data

 Summarize the status of the backup repository by printing the chains and sets found, and the number of volumes in each.